Manipulate Habitats to Increase Beneficial Organisms

 In Europe, beetle banks, composed of bunch grass or Dactylis glomerata, provide shelter for ground foraging predators such as carabid beetles, staphylinid beetles, and spiders.
 Studies in Maryland found similar results.

 "Providing overwintering habitat allows good bugs to remain in fields or landscape beds rather than retreating to edges and may lead to more robust populations of natural enemies over time," said Shrewsbury.
 "We go so far as to say that increasing vegetative complexity in general could benefit ground-dwelling predators."

-Common flower species, those that have been proven attracters through research, and that are recommended in habitat manipulation programs, are sweet alyssum, Lobularia maritima L. (Brasicaceae), buckwheat, Fagopyrum esculentum Moench (Polygonaceae), phacelia, Phacelia tanacetifolia Benth (Hydrophyllaceae), and umbelliferous herbs such as coriander, Coriandrum sativa L. (Apiaceae), fennel, Foeniculum vulgare Miller (Apiaceae), and dill, Anethum graveolens L. (Apiaceae).
+Common flower species, those that have been proven attracters through research, and that are recommended in habitat manipulation programs, are sweet alyssum, Lobularia maritima L. (Brassicaceae), buckwheat, Fagopyrum esculentum Moench (Polygonaceae), phacelia, Phacelia tanacetifolia Benth.
+(Hydrophyllaceae), and umbelliferous herbs such as coriander, Coriandrum sativum L. (Apiaceae), fennel, Foeniculum vulgare Miller (Apiaceae), and dill, Anethum graveolens L. (Apiaceae).